Tarun2525-cyber/CMOS-circuit-design-and-spice-simulation/README.md

 This linear portion appears because the carrier velocity saturates early at such short channel lengths, preventing ID from rising quadratically.

-At the highest gate bias (VGS = 1.8 V), the peak current is around ~196 µA, much lower than what a long-channel device with the same W/L would produce.
+At the highest gate bias (VGS = 1.8 V), the peak current is around ~196 µA, much lower than what a long-channel device with the same W/L would have given.

 The ID–VGS sweep at fixed VDS = 1.8 V shows an almost fully linear curve from start to end, with hardly any visible quadratic region.